Sightsavers logo

 How are cataracts diagnosed and treated?

-If you have cataract symptoms, it’s important to visit a doctor for a diagnosis so you can be treated.
-You may also be diagnosed by an optometrist during a routine eye test, which should take place every two years.
+If someone has cataract symptoms, it’s important they visit a doctor for a diagnosis so they can be treated.
+They may also be diagnosed by an optometrist during a routine eye test, which should take place every two years.

-During your eye exam, an eye specialist may test your vision by asking you to read letters or symbols from a chart and by performing a close check of your eyes to see if the lens has become cloudy.
+During an eye exam, an eye specialist may test a person’s vision by asking them to read letters or symbols from a chart and by performing a close check of their eyes to see if the lens has become cloudy.

 Prescription glasses or contact lenses can help improve a person’s eyesight during the early stages of cataracts.
 However, it’s still important to seek further treatment, such as surgery, to prevent permanent sight loss.